A multiplicative inequality of Riesz transform type on general Riemannian manifolds: Introduction

 \section{Introduction}

-Let $M$ be a non-compact complete Riemannian manifold and denote by $\nabla$ and $\Delta$ the corresponding gradient and the (positive) Laplace-Beltrami operator, respectively.
-It is a classical problem in harmonic analysis on manifolds to decide whether the Riesz transform $R := \nabla\Delta^{-1/2}$ in bounded on $L^p(M)$.
+Let $M$ be a non-compact complete Riemannian manifold and denote by $\nabla$ and $\Delta$ the corresponding gradient and the non-negative Laplace-Beltrami operator, respectively.
+It is a classical problem in harmonic analysis on manifolds to decide whether the Riesz transform $R := \nabla\Delta^{-1/2}$ is bounded on $L^p(M)$.
 This is obviously true for $p = 2$ by integration by parts.
 Indeed,

 for all $u \in W^{1,2}(M)$ and hence the operator $R$, initially defined on the range of $\Delta^{1/2}$ (which is dense in $L^2(M)$ because $M$ is non-compact) has a bounded extension to $L^2(M)$.
 Note that $R$ takes values in $L^2(M, TM)$ where $TM $ is the tangent space.
-Alternatively, the Riesz transform may also be defined by $d\Delta^{-1/2}$ where $d$ is the exterior derivative.
-In this case $R$ takes values in the $L^2$ space of differential forms of order $1$.
+Alternatively, the Riesz transform may also be defined by ${\bf d}\Delta^{-1/2}$ where ${\bf d}$ is the differential.
+In this case $R$ takes values in the $L^2$ space of exact differential forms of order $1$.
 It is a singular integral operator with a kernel which is not smooth in general.
 For this reason it is a difficult problem to understand whether $R$ extends to a bounded operator on $L^p(M)$ for some or all $p \in (1,\infty)$, $p \not=2$.
 This problem has been studied during the last decades.
-We do not intend to give a complete account on the subject and we refer the reader to \cite{Strichartz, ACDH, Bakry, Carron, ChenMagOuh, CoulhonDuong, CoulhonCPAM, Guillarmou-Hassell} and the references therein.
+We do not intend to give a complete account on the subject and we refer the reader to \cite{Strichartz, ACDH, Bakry, Carron, Chen-Coulhon-Russ, ChenMagOuh, CoulhonDuong, CoulhonCPAM, Guillarmou-Hassell, Hassell-Sikora, Sikora} and the references therein.
 In particular, Bakry \cite{Bakry} proved that if the manifold has non-negative Ricci curvature, then the Riesz transform is bounded on $L^p$ for all $p \in (1, \infty)$.
 He also proved the boundedness on $L^p$ of the local Riesz transform $\nabla (1 + \Delta)^{-1/2}$ for manifolds with Ricci curvature bounded from below.
 Coulhon and Duong \cite{CoulhonDuong} proved the boundedness of the Riesz transform on $L^p$ for $p \in (1,2]$ under the assumption that $M$ satisfies the volume doubling property and the heat kernel of $\Delta$ enjoys a Gaussian upper bound.
 They also gave a counter-example for $p > 2$.
 The boundedness of the Riesz transform on $L^p$ for $p \in (1,2]$ for general manifolds is a longstanding open problem.
 In this general setting Coulhon and Duong \cite{CoulhonCPAM} proved the following multiplicative inequality for $p \in (1,2]$,